 - Food recommendation: Dinner is served at Indochine, a restaurant inside the tallest Supertree.
 Book a table to enjoy a meal before the show, or simply hang out with a cocktail at the rooftop bar.

-Finally, visit the Supertree Grove, where you can view 12 of the 18 Super Trees found in the Gardens!
+Finally, visit the Supertree Grove, where the movie “Crazy Rich Asians” takes place.
 The man-made Supertrees are solar-powered structures that act as vertical gardens – with tropical flowers, various ferns, and other plant life found growing along their steel frameworks.
+You can view 12 of the 18 Super Trees found in the Gardens!

 The Supertrees also act as air venting ducts, rainwater collectors and solar power generators!
 Aside from their useful functions, though, they are also a sight to behold and provide an amazing show of light and sounds through the Gardens each night.